Heartleaf Philodendron Care, Without the Guesswork

 Most people water their heartleaf philodendron too often.
 It’s an understandable mistake: the plant is so lush and tropical-looking that it seems like it must be thirsty.
 It isn’t.

 The rule that works: let the top 3-4 cm of soil dry out before watering again.
 Push your finger into the soil up to the first knuckle.
-If it still feels damp, wait another day or two.
-If it’s dry, water thoroughly until it drains from the bottom.
+If it still feels damp or cool, wait another day or two.
+If it feels dry, water thoroughly until water drains from the bottom.

 In summer, that might mean watering every 7-10 days.
 In winter, when growth slows and the soil stays moist longer, it might stretch to every 12-14 days.
 The plant is the guide, not the calendar.